jackseceng/LinkShort/readme.md

 > This can be done in the Cloudflare dashboard under Caching > Configuration > Custom Purge, entering the full URL of each updated file.

 ## Developed by [Jack](https://jacksec.engineer)

+CI/CD pipelines in this project run on [Blacksmith](https://blacksmith.sh) runners.